-Make sure our ships have everything they need while they are at sea, organising everything from ships parts to medical supplies.
+Be part of a close-knit, coordinated team that delivers today, to shape tomorrow.
+Make sure our ships have everything they need while they are at sea, from ship parts to medical supplies.

 - SpecialisationLogistics and Administration